-Stupidly simple + ready in 30 minutes, yes, please!
-This has become a staple in our house of late especially with the last of the late season cherry toms growing in our garden.
-A perfect weeknight meal that travels well and becomes a delicious pasta salad at work the following day if you manage to save any.
+Stupidly simple and ready in 30 minutes – yes please!
+This has become a staple in our house of late, especially with the last of the late season cherry tomatoes growing in our garden.
+It is a perfect weeknight meal that travels well and becomes a delicious pasta salad at work the following day if you manage to save any.

-The beauty of this satisfying simple meals is that you can interchange so many other ingredients and use whatever veg you have on hand.
+The beauty of this satisfying simple meals is that you can interchange so many other ingredients and use whatever veggies you have on hand.
 In season is always cheaper and better quality.
-Even better, you may have some perfect veg growing in your garden!
-Enjoy! xx
+Even better again, you may have some perfect veggies growing in your garden to pop in!
+Enjoy!

-Serves 2-4 ( in our house it serves 2.
-We are big eaters.
-But could easily become a side dish and serve more!)
+Serves: 2-4 (in our house it serves 2 as we are big eaters, but could easily become a side dish and serve more)